 22. Mammoth Forage or Purple-Top White Globe Turnip

-a bunch of purple top white globe turnip from above
+A bunch of purple top white globe turnip from above.

 Fun fact(s): The part of the turnip that grows beneath the ground is white, while the part above the ground is pink/purple!